janpascal/denyhosts_sync/README.md

 - Fully configurable

 ## Prerequisites
-- MySQL database is preferred for large site.
+- MySQL database is preferred for large sites.
 For testing purposes sqlite is also supported
-- Python with setuptools
+- Python 2.7 with setuptools
-- The twisted framework and the twistar ORM library are installed automatically by the setup.py script
+- The Python twisted framework and the twistar ORM library are installed automatically by the setup.py script
-- dh_syncserver is developed and tested on a Debian GNU/Linux system.
+- `dh_syncserver` is developed and tested on a Debian GNU/Linux system.
 It should work on any Linux system with Python.
 Microsoft Windows is not a supported platform, although it should work without major modifications.

 ## Installation
 Run the following command: `sudo ./setup.py install`.
-This will download the neede Python libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/dh_syncserver.conf` and the Python script `/usr/local/bin/dh_syncserver`.
+This will download the needed Python libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/dh_syncserver.conf` and the Python script `/usr/local/bin/dh_syncserver`.